apocaliss92/scrypted-advanced-notifier/README.md

   - MarkBoundaries will drawn a coloured rectangle around the detected object
   - Crop will crop the image around the detected object

+#### Audio classification
+Detection rules can also detect audio labels, i.e. crying, scream, speech etc. This will be possible adding in the detection calsses setting the "Audio" label.
+A new setting will appear to specify which labels to consider.
+The classifier to be used can be set in the Audio analysis section of the camera device:
+- YAMNET ('YAMNet Audio Classification' plugin), this will be used by the plugin onboarded audio analyser
+- DISABLED, no classifier will be run, external plugins will be able to still forward events, such as Frigate Bridge

+Impact of the onboard classifier is relatively small and it can replace completely the smart audio sensor

 ### Occupancy (only on camera)

 These rules will monitor a specific area to mark it as occupied or not